Cameroon v Ethiopia

 Post update

-Attempt missed.
-Jean-Eric Maxim Choupo-Moting (Cameroon) left footed shot from the centre of the box is close, but misses to the right.
-Assisted by André-Frank Zambo Anguissa following a set piece situation.
+Attempt saved.
+Karl Toko Ekambi (Cameroon) right footed shot from outside the box is saved in the top right corner.
+Assisted by Nouhou Tolo.

-Attempt blocked.
-Vincent Aboubakar (Cameroon) right footed shot from outside the box is blocked.